M-Kia/bit-admin-panel-back/README.md

 Now you can run the development server for this project by running `npm run dev` and use the Front-End of this project.

-Also you can run the production version of this project by running `npm run start`.
+Also you can run the production version of this project by running `npm start`.